 - 1/2 cup freshly grated pepper jack cheese

 - 1/2 cup panko breadcrumbs

-- Non-stick cooking spray
+- Nonstick cooking spray

-- In a medium bowl, beat together the cream cheese, grated cheese, 3/4 of the bacon, green onion, garlic powder, and salt.
+- In a medium bowl, combine the cream cheese, grated cheese, three-quarters of the bacon, green onion, garlic powder, and salt.

-- Bake until the jalapenos are tender and the breadcrumbs are golden, about 15-18 minutes.
-If the panko isn't browned to your liking when the peppers are soft, switch the oven to broil and broil for 1 minute or so watching VERY CAREFULLY to make sure the breadcrumbs do not burn (don't walk away!).
+- Bake until the jalapeños are tender and the breadcrumbs are golden, about 15 to 18 minutes.
+If the panko isn't browned to your liking when the peppers are soft, switch the oven to broil and broil for 1 minute.
+Watch VERY CAREFULLY to make sure the breadcrumbs do not burn (don't walk away!).
 Remove from oven and sprinkle with remaining bacon.
 Serve hot.